kparc/kcc/README.md

 ### remarks on parlance

-The most important terminology in k revolves around functions.
-Functions in k are first-class citizens. k has anonymous functions, eval, apply, recursion, and then some.
-It takes a leap of faith to believe it, but k is probably more lispy than certain Lisps, only you don't need to get past any parens.
-However, since there are no linked lists under the hood, k is not Lisp, because it was designed to be fast.
+The most important terminology in 𝒌 revolves around functions.
+Functions in 𝒌 are first-class citizens. 𝒌 has anonymous functions, eval, apply, recursion, and then some.
+It takes a leap of faith to believe it, but 𝒌 is probably more lispy than certain Lisps, only you don't need to get past any parens.
+However, since there are no linked lists under the hood, 𝒌 is _not_ Lisp, because it was designed to be fast.

 #### implicit arguments

 This is an uncommon feature, most languages require you to explicitly declare function arguments.
-Of course you can also do that in k if you want to, but if you don't, a function can have up to three implicit arguments called `x`, `y` and `z`, which means you declare them by simply referencing them in the function body.
+Of course you can also do that in 𝒌 if you want to, but if you don't, a function can have up to three implicit arguments called `x`, `y` and `z`, which means you declare them by simply referencing them in the function body.
 It is a very convenient feature, not nearly as scary as it sounds:

 ```q
  f:{x+y+z}    /f[] takes three arguments